 8. What does a mission trip cost?

 Catholic Mission Trips, Inc., trips are amazingly affordable.
-Most domestic trips are within $300-$375 per person.
-International trips are between $700.00 and $1000 per person.
+Domestic trips are $400 per person.
+International trips start at $850 per person.
 Cost per participant includes lodging, meals, project supplies, a t-shirt, and CMT Staff.
 Transportation and free day expenses are not included.
 Don’t let the cost of a mission trip prevent you from arranging life-changing events for yourself or your parish youth!
 Most people get their trips paid for by doing fundraising or getting sponsors.
 There are many people out there who are willing to donate to help such a worthy cause.

 9. What do we need to travel internationally?